QubesOS/qubes-doc/installing/installation-guide.md

 can see the installer's graphical screen and you pass the compatibility check that runs immediately after that, Qubes will work on your system. :)

+If you're an advanced user, and you'd like to customize your installation, please see [Custom Installation].

 Installing to a USB drive
 -------------------------